Updated Date: July 13, 2023

 Do Suprema devices support Secure Channel and AES 128?

-Yes, the OSDP specification requires secure channel with AES 128, and it is supported with the device firmware.
+Yes, the OSDP specification requires a secure channel with AES 128, which is supported with the device firmware.

 Can we add more than one Suprema device as a slave to a master controller with OSDP?

 If the master controller can send the osdp_COMSET to set OSDP ID for the slave device, you can add more than one Suprema device.
 Please note that the Suprema device's OSDP ID is always 0 as default.

 (Updated) From W2 v1.6.3, OSDP ID configuration is available.
 You can set up the OSDP ID in BioStar 2 SW.